 As the availability (and carbon footprint) of air travel rapidly expands and space pollution continues to increase with every launch, the need for aerospace technology aimed at addressing these issues is evident.
 Luckily, these and other environmental impacts have not been ignored by those within the industry.
-Check out some of the latest advances in aerospace technology aimed at creating “greener” travel.
+Check out some of the latest advances in aerospace technology aimed at creating “greener” aviation.

 Biofuels Are Becoming Mainstream